SlashDashAndCash/op5_manage/README.md

 ### op5 endpoints

 An endpoint is all the information to connect to an op5 Api server.
-All of them are configured by attributes in the default.rb file.
+All of them are configured by attributes in the default.rb attribute file.
 In addition sensitive credentials like username and password may stored in a Chef Vault.
-Only vaults of type client are supported.

 #### Creating an endpoint vault

-On your Chef build environment write your credentials to a JSON file (e.g. ~/op5_endpoints.json).
+On your Chef build environment write your credentials to a JSON file (e.g. `~/op5_endpoints.json`).

 ```json
 {